 ELECTRONIC EXCITATIONS IN SURFACES AND NANOSTRUCTURES

 The “Electronic Excitations in Surfaces and Nanostructures” group, mostly devoted to the theoretical study of electron dynamics in solids, surfaces, nanoscale systems and materials of technological interest.
 Furthermore, electronic and magnetic properties of materials are obtained using first principles methodologies.
 Electron dynamics in different systems is investigated, with particular emphasis on ultrafast processes and size effects.
 Advanced materials, such as topological insulators and cement-related systems are current targets of the group´s research.

-“Materials Computation and Theory” group focuses into first-principles electronic structure calculations to analyze and understand materials properties, in particular optical, electronic and magnetic properties, as well as superconductivity.
+“Quantum Theory of Materials” group focuses into first-principles electronic structure calculations to analyze and understand materials properties, in particular optical, electronic and magnetic properties, as well as superconductivity.
 A theoretical analysis of the experimentally observed, and still not completely understood, anomalous physical properties associated to the increasing pressure induced electronic correlation is also addressed.

 “Mesoscopic Physics” group is devoted to the theoretical study of the properties of mesoscopic systems, as well as to the study of quantum transport in metals, ferromagnets, semiconductors, superconductors, cold-atoms systems, organic materials and insulators.
 The main goal of the group is the development of theoretical frameworks to describe several phenomena related to quantum transport in mesoscopic systems, such as the coexistence of ferromagnetism and superconductivity, heat transport in nanostructures, quantum coherence in hybrid systems, and strongly correlated systems.